Caplinger History, Family Crest & Coats of Arms

 The surname Caplinger was first found in Austria, where it first emerged in the early Middle Ages.
 The first known bearer of the name was one known as bi der Chappel ("near the chapel",) who lived in Regensburg in 1272.
 The young Caplinger family was instrumental during this early period, playing a major role in the development of medieval Austrian society.

-Important Dates for the Caplinger family
+Early History of the Caplinger family

 This web page shows only a small excerpt of our Caplinger research.
 Another 75 words (5 lines of text) covering the years 1487, 1685, 1733, 1769, 1792, and 1871 are included under the topic Early Caplinger History in all our PDF Extended History products and printed products wherever possible.